DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 The player walks up to the bookshelf and pulls a book out, which triggers the question UI to appear.
 After answering the questions, the tome is enchanted and the player automatically picks it up.

+> Note: This is relying on the idea that the tomes themselves contain the questions.

 ##### Maybe Not
 - Wouldn't this mean that the player would eventually run out of books to choose from if they kept restarting runs?
 - How Do You Make A Bookshelf Look Interesting At First Glance?